evnm/cli.rs/README.md

 - encourage appropriate use of exit statuses

-Concretely, `cli` is a collection of simple functions for formatting command-line output, defining flags, and (eventually) things like integrating with sysexits.
+Concretely, `cli` is a collection of simple functions for formatting command-line output, defining flags, and adhering to Unix conventions.

-It uses [getopts](http://doc.rust-lang.org/getopts/) for argument parsing and thus currently inherits `getopt`'s `experimental` stability level.
+> **Warning**: Though unmarked, this library should be considered unstable, in
+> part due to its usage of unstable language features.

 ## Usage